ATP #4

 Australian Open Melbourne Park, Melbourne 18 Jan - 1 Feb Roland-Garros Stade Roland-Garros, Paris 24 May - 7 Jun Wimbledon All England Lawn Tennis and Croquet Club, London 29 Jun - 12 Jul US Open USTA Billie Jean King National Tennis Center, New York 30 Aug - 13 Sept

-Djokovic’s playing style is built on superhuman return of serve, defensive elasticity, and unmatched mental resilience.
-His backhand is widely considered the greatest in tennis history, and his ability to slide on every surface gives him court coverage that defies physics.
-What has truly separated Djokovic from his peers is his capacity to raise his level in the most critical moments.
-He has won more Grand Slam finals from behind than any player in the Open Era, and his record in five-set matches is historically dominant.
+What the numbers do not capture is the competitive fury.
+Djokovic’s playing style is built on superhuman return of serve, defensive elasticity that borders on the supernatural, and unmatched mental resilience in the critical moments of a match.
+His backhand is widely considered the greatest in tennis history.
+His ability to slide on every surface gives him court coverage that defies physics.
+He has won more Grand Slam finals from behind than any player in the Open Era.
+The 2019 Wimbledon final, where he saved two match points against Federer and won in the first final-set tiebreak in Championships history, is the defining example: when everything is on the line, Djokovic finds a level that exists outside normal human performance.

-Even at 38, Djokovic remains a factor at every Grand Slam he enters.
-Fans can follow his 2026 campaign at the Australian Open, Roland Garros, Wimbledon, and the US Open.
+Fans can follow what may be the final chapters of Djokovic’s career at the Australian Open, Roland Garros, Wimbledon, and the US Open.
 Convert match times to Serbia time for local scheduling.

 Frequently Asked Questions